hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ### Future Tests

-- TMultiple types of clouds (held up on not having access to multiple types of clouds)
+- Multiple types of clouds (held up on not having access to multiple types of clouds)
 - Typing in select elements (works as a search feature)
 - Drag and drop actions on the status page plot (zoom in, double-click zoom out, move axes)
 - Additional config file tests (only `condor_poller.py` is currently tested)